All Episodes

 It would be financial engineering as opposed to innovation.

-So if you're talking to your AI and you're asking it what's good, whatever I should buy, uh you can just tell it to buy it.
+So if you're talking to your AI and you're asking it, what's good, whatever I should buy, you can just tell it to buy it.

-So they'll I guess they'll have access to the shop shop app or something.
+So I guess they'll have access to the shop app or something.

-So you'd be able to buy a lot of stuff from OpenAI.
+So you'll be able to buy a lot of stuff from OpenAI.

-Now, interestingly, one of the uh one of the applications they mentioned is the AI could look on your calendar and find out what it is you're in the mood to buy.
+Now, interestingly, one of the applications I mentioned is the AI could look on your calendar and find out what it is you're in the mood to buy.

 Now, about 15, I think it was 15 or 20 years ago, I filed a patent on that idea.